Join our list

-Tucked away on side streets and down country roads, or sometimes hidden in plain sight, there are plenty of neat spots to discover all over the Explorers’ Edge region.
+Tucked away on side streets and down country roads, or sometimes hidden in plain sight, there are plenty of neat spots to discover all over the great Canadian wilderness.
 This fall, when you head to Ontario’s cottage country to take in the spectacular autumn colours, venture off the beaten path and check out something new too.

 Photo shows Gypsy Market Mews entrance.

 Able to boast of some of the finest preserved history in the province (including the famous Muskoka Steamships), the town of Gravenhurst is a-buzz with some cool new stops as well.
 Tucked behind North Market Café on Muskoka Road South, the Gypsy Market Mews is an antique store you’ll want to take your time in.
 Themed display rooms are filled to the brim with vintage and retro finds, up-cycled antiques, original Canadian art, collectibles and home décor – so much to look at that you’ll want to plan for a leisurely browse.

 Up the street (and to the left in the photo from their Facebook page) you’ll find Tea Beards: Part classic barber shop, part tea café, part try-before-you-buy games room, this one-of-a-kind shop features poetry slams, Dungeons & Dragons nights, and vinyl spinning on the turntable at all times.
 Totally ‘Ahsome’!